blues/app-accelerators/34-cellular-modbus-client/README.md

 ![RS-485 transceiver breakout soldered](images/rs485_transceiver_breakout_soldered.jpg)

-Using a small flat head screwdriver, loosen the screws on the screw terminal and insert a male to male jumper wire into each port, tightening the screws after.
-Then, attach the female end of 5 female to male jumper wires to the male headers you just soldered on:
+Using a small flat head screwdriver, loosen the screws on the screw terminal and insert a male-to-male jumper wire into each port, tightening the screws after.
+Then, attach the female end of 5 female-to-male jumper wires to the male headers you just soldered on:

 ![RS-485 transceiver breakout wires](images/rs485_transceiver_breakout_wires.jpg)